vankessel/vankessel.github.io/blog/_posts/2026-02-09-quantum-body-language.md

 ## The Problem

-It's easy to memorize a 9 zeros or ones.
+It's easy to memorize 9 zeros or ones.

 But it's not even clear if it's possible to consciously choose the quantum basis to measure in.

-What if we make it so it doesn't matter if the players are able to coordinate and execute a plan or not?
+Could test it using this game anyway and hope for the best—but what if we make it so it doesn't matter if the players are able to coordinate and execute a plan or not?

 ## A Solution?